 The facade of Wilson Elementary School precisely aligns to the facade of the homes down the street.
 At the far end of the prevailing street edge concept, these European streets have an undeniable street edge to which al the buildings align.

-Design with a Legible Parti

-A good design has a central organizing thought or decision guiding the overall concept.
+Design with a Legible Parti A good design has a central organizing thought or decision guiding the overall concept.
 This influencing precept can be depicted as a simple diagram and explanatory statement typically referred to as a parti.
+An interesting note about this parti -- the cascading falls of the water feature mimic the adjacent cascading stairs from the lower level plaza to the upper plaza.
+The same parti of cascading stairs is carried to the interior of the building with everything aligning.

 Right: the parti of this space is undoubtedly centered on a religous experience.

-Since the design of a site, public realm, and building/structure should have a comprehensive concept experienced through scale, proportion, enclosure, and compositional clarity this coordinating precept can be expressed in the parti's diagram and statement.
+Clarification Since the design of a site, public realm, and building/structure should have a comprehensive concept experienced through scale, proportion, enclosure, and compositional clarity this coordinating precept can be expressed in the parti's diagram and statement.
+Key Points:

 Design Guidelines: B-3 Provide Elements that Define The Place, C-1 Design Facades at Many Scales, C-1 Design Facades at Many Scales, C-2 Reinforce Primary Building Entries, C-6 Provide a High Quality Design for the Public Realm, D-2 Design a Well-proportioned and Unified Building/ Structure/Site, and D-5 Enhance the Skyline.

-Chicago's "Cloud Gate" and Hard Rock Cafe along with the Pompidou Museum and plaza in Paris all give off clear messages as to their design concepts.
+56 | Citywide Design Guidelines Chicago's "Cloud Gate" and Hard Rock Cafe along with the Pompidou Museum and plaza in Paris all give off clear messages as to their design concepts.
 Left: this tucked-away courtyard in the university district strives to emulate the natural landscape of Spokane.

+Citywide Design Guidelines | 57

 D-5 Enhance the Skyline

 Design the upper portions of taller buildings to create visual interest and variety in the City, Neighborhood, and/or District skyline.

+Great examples!
+Others include Spokesman Review Tower, Spokane County Courthouse, Clock Tower, Steam Plant Stacks.

+The iconic shape and colors of the

+Clarification

 Respect noteworthy structures while responding to the skyline's present and planned profile.

+- Key Points:

 Design Guidelines: A-1 Provide a 360-degree Design, B-3 Provide Elements that Define The Place, C-1 Design Facades at Many Scales, D-1 Create Transitions in Bulk and Scale, and D-2 Design a Well-proportioned and Unified Building/Structure/Site.
+Shadle Water Tower can be clearly seen from viewing points around the city.